Paris: Avoid the 8 Biggest Scams and Rip-Offs

 And if the servers ask if you want a small or large coffee (or any drink), brace yourself.
 You might just end up paying three times the original price for a slightly bigger cup.
 Sneaky, right?

 When it comes to souvenir shopping, hit up markets or smaller boutiques away from the main attractions.
-That’s where you’ll find unique treasures without demolishing your budget—souvenirs that scream I went to Paris! rather than I fell for a tourist trap.
+That’s where you’ll find unique treasures without demolishing your budget.

 So go ahead, explore, eat, and shop like a savvy traveler.
 Your wallet (and your taste buds) will thank you.